codecentric/habitcentric/infrastructure/kubernetes/README.md

 **Istio environment**
 Deploys habitcentric without its Spring API gateway and makes it accessible using the Istio service mesh.

+**Linkerd environment**
+Deploys habitcentric without its Spring API gateway and makes it accessible using the Linkerd 2 service mesh.

 ## Prerequisites

 - Running Kubernetes cluster